clevertech/YiiSES/README.md

 Within the code you will find two types of configurations, one to be used with [YiiBoilerplate](http://github.com/clevertech/YiiBoilerplate) project structure (default), and the other when we install the module on a Yii's default application structure.

-The following instructions are to install the nmodule on a Yii's default application structure.
+The following instructions are to install the module on a Yii's default application structure.

 #### Configuration
 * Create your web application `./yiic webapp <folder>`